ibexa/documentation-developer/docs/guide/permissions.md

 - `section/view` to see and access the Section list
 - `section/edit` to add and edit Sections
-- `section/assign` to assign Sections to Content
+- `section/assign` to assign Sections to content

 ##### Languages